23 Questions You Can Expect in a Final Interview

 A final interview is usually one last opportunity to discuss your experience and skill set.
 Learn more about how to prepare so you're comfortable and confident.

-A final interview is generally the last interview you will encounter before learning whether a company has decided to make you an offer of employment.
-At this stage, you’ve likely had several other types of interviews, such as with a hiring manager or about your technical skills.
+A final interview is generally the last one you will encounter before learning whether a company has decided to offer you employment.
+At this stage, you’ve likely had several other types of interviews, such as with a hiring manager or about your technical skills

 When you make it to the final interview, you are usually among the top candidates.
 Of those remaining, you may be comparably experienced or skilled.
-Companies tend to use final interviews to ask any remaining questions and determine who among the finalists would be the best fit for the role, the team, and the company.
-That’s why it’s so important to prepare for a final interview as you would any other interviews you’ve participated in.
+Companies typically use final interviews to ask any remaining questions and determine who among the finalists would be the best fit for the role, the team, and the company.
+That’s why preparing for a final interview is so important as you would any other interviews you’ve participated in.

 A final interview is not a guarantee that you’ll get the offer.
 Instead, it usually means you’re among the final two to five candidates, and the company has dedicated time to narrowing down their options.